lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 Google Document Tool
 #####################

-This chapter describes how you can embed Google documents in your course.
+This chapter describes how to embed Google documents in your course.
 See:

 * `Overview`_
-* `Get the Google Document Embed Code`_
+* `Obtain the Google Document Embed Code`_
 * `Enable Google Documents in edX Studio`_
 * `Add a Google Document Component in edX Studio`_
 * `Enable Google Documents in OLX`_